 Removal cost benchmarks

 Removal is a separate one-time charge, typically ranging from $40 to $80 per linear foot depending on shed complexity and borough.
+These figures are based on contractor bid data.
 Removal costs include labor, equipment, and sidewalk clearing but generally do not include sidewalk restoration.

 | Borough | Removal Cost per LF (Low) | Removal Cost per LF (High) | Median |